Leonard Leo, the Pro-Life Catholic Behind Trump’s Nomination of Gorsuch

 Margaret’s example deepened Leo’s Catholic faith.
 She encouraged him to go to daily Mass, though he found keeping up attendance difficult.
 During a family vacation in 2007, when Margaret was fourteen, Leonard promised her that he would resume the practice.
 On the morning after they returned, Leo got up early to go to Mass.
 He looked in on Margaret.
 Then, as he was walking down the hall, she started gasping for breath.
 She died shortly afterward.
 ‘I will always think that she did her job.’

 The Leos have six other children, including an eight-year-old son who also has spina bifida.
 A friend of Leo’s said, ‘Leonard comes to his pro-life views out of a place of incredible sincerity.
 They always treated Margaret throughout her life like any other child.’
 According to Leo, the vast majority of abortions are a consequence of voluntary, consensual sexual encounters, an opinion that influences his view of the procedure.’
 We can have a debate about abortion,” he told me.
 “It’s a very simple one for me.
 It’s an act of force.
 It’s a threat to human life.
-It’s just that simple.
+It’s just that simple."

 Immediately after Trump’s upset election victory, Leo began meeting with potential nominees for the high court, and honed in on their judicial philosophy.